 4) Make Your Own Natural, Chemical Free Cleaning Supplies

-Make your own cleaning supplies.
-It’s much less expensive to do this then to purchase them at the store.
-And a lot healthier as well.
-When doing laundry, use cold water as that cuts down on your electricity bill and of course using your cloths line is a free way to dry your clothes and they smell fresh and wonderful too.
+Making your own cleaning supplies is much less expensive then purchasing them at the store.
+And a lot healthier as we mentioned.
+When doing laundry, use cold water as that cuts down on your electricity bill and of course using your cloths line is a free way to dry your clothes.
+Letting the wind rush through your clothes leaves them smelling fresh and wonderful too.

 5) Compare Mobile Phone Bill Plans